In the clinic, I have seen patients often reporting the following issues relating to the ear: -

 > Inner ear issues affecting balance -> see the section on balance

-It is common that Fluid builds up in the middle section of the ear, behind the eardrum and can cause sharp pain and decreased hearing.
-This can occur in both children and adults but the incidence is higher in children until their face elongates.
-When referring to a build up of fluid in children’s ears it is commonly called “Glue Ear ”.
+Commonly, fluid builds up in the middle section of the ear, behind the eardrum.
+This can cause a range of symptoms:- distorted hearing, a blocked ear or if its not resolved it can lead to ear pain.
+This occurs in both children and adults but the incidence is higher in children.
+When referring to a build-up of fluid in children’s ears it is commonly called “Glue Ear ”.

 Glue Ear (Otitis media)

-In a normal situation, the eustachian tube drains fluid in the middle ear to the back of the throat.
+In a normal situation, the eustachian tube drains fluid from the middle ear to the back of the throat.
 Glue ear occurs when there is a build-up of fluid in the middle ear which can occur when the eustachian tube is blocked or has poor fluid drainage.
-This condition is common in children under the age of seven because the eustachian tube is virtually horizontal and can drain poorly until the face elongates.
-It is not wise to fly with Otitis media without consulting a doctor because clear eustachian tubes are required to equalise the pressure inside your head to the changing cabin pressure.
+This condition is common in children under the age of seven because the eustachian tube is virtually horizontal and drains poorly until the face elongates.
+It is not wise to fly with Otitis media without consulting a doctor because clear eustachian tubes are required to equalise the pressure inside your head to the changing cabin pressure, otherwise you will experience ear pain during take-off and landing.

-What you feel: The hearing can sound muffled, as the pressure builds you may experience sharp pain coming from the eardrum, in some cases, there can be an associated fever.
+What you feel: You may feel your ear is blocked, hearing can sound muffled, as the pressure builds you may experience sharp pain coming from the eardrum, in some cases, there can be an associated fever.
 Often Otitis media it's noted after a cold.

-What is happening: When there is a build-up of fluid in the middle ear it puts pressure on the inside of the eardrum, causing it to stretch and bulge outward, causing pain.
-Often with the fluid trapped behind the eardrum, there can be an infection in the fluid which may explain the fever that sometimes accompanies Otitis media.
+What is happening: Inside the ear there are two tiny bones that transfer the vibrations of the eardrum to the inner ear.
+If fluid builds up in this area it affects the way these bones move, distorting the sound or significantly reducing it.
+If there is enough fluid in the middle ear it can push on the inside of the eardrum, causing it to stretch and bulge outward, causing pain.
+Often with the fluid trapped behind the eardrum, there can be an infection in the fluid which may explain the fever that sometimes accompanies Otitis media..

-How we might treat this.
+How I might treat this.
 Cranial osteopaths are well aware of the need to have good movement in the cranial bone structure.
-This cranial movement helps to move fluid around the head[i] We would use articulation, myofascial release, balanced membranous tension, and possibly soft tissues techniques to loosen the muscles of the neck to promote drainage.
+This cranial movement helps to move fluid around the head[i].
+Techniques I might use, articulation, myofascial release, balanced membranous tension, cranial osteopathy and possibly soft tissue techniques to loosen the muscles of the neck to promote drainage